Resources for Aging Professionals

 Response:

-The Pennsylvania Department of Aging (PDA) is committed to increasing access by Native American older adults to all aging programs and benefits provided by the agency, including those under Titles III, VI, and VII of the Older Americans Act (OAA), where applicable.
+PDA is committed to increasing access by Native American older adults to all aging programs and benefits provided by the agency, including those under Titles III, VI, of the Older Americans Act (OAA), where applicable.
 While Pennsylvania has no federally recognized tribes, PDA engages with Tribes present in the state, such as the Seneca Nation, and Native-serving organizations, including the United American Indians of the Delaware Valley.

 PDA will implement this assurance by:

-- Outreach to Tribal Elders and Caregivers – Encourage all 52 Area Agencies on Aging (AAAs) to identify and conduct targeted outreach to Native American older adults and their caregivers, including those living outside Tribal lands, using culturally relevant materials and connections through Native-serving organizations.
+1. Outreach to Tribal Elders and Caregivers: Encourage all 52 AAAs to identify and conduct targeted outreach to Native American older adults and their caregivers, including those living outside Tribal lands, using culturally relevant materials and connections through Native-serving organizations.

-- Communication Opportunities – Maintain contact with Native-serving organizations through stakeholder email distributions and invitations to public hearings.
+2. Communication Opportunities: Maintain contact with Native-serving organizations through stakeholder email distributions and invitations to public hearings.

-- Collaboration and Referrals – Share program information and changes with Native-serving organizations and coordinate with AAAs to establish referral pathways for eligible individuals to access Title III and/or VII services.
+3. Collaboration and Referrals: Share program information and changes with Native-serving organizations and coordinate with AAAs to establish referral pathways for eligible individuals to access Title III and/or VII services.

-- Culturally Appropriate Services – Ensure services are culturally appropriate and trauma-informed, informed by ongoing engagement with Native-serving organizations.
+4. Culturally Appropriate Services: Ensure services are culturally appropriate and trauma-informed, informed by ongoing engagement with Native-serving organizations.

 Through these efforts, PDA will strengthen coordination with Native communities and increase access to aging programs for Native American older adults across the Commonwealth